 - “Generate demand for reproductive, maternal, neonatal and child health, and nutrition (RMNCHN) services by promoting social and behavioral change and women’s and adolescent girls’ empowerment;

-- Reinforce the availability of RMNCHN commodities and qualified health workers; and
+- Reinforce the regional availability of RMNCHN commodities and qualified health workers; and

-- Reinforce high level advocacy and dialogue and promote policy development and the project’s implementation” (UNFPA, 2016, 4)
+- Reinforce advocacy and dialogue at high levels and promote policy development and the project’s implementation” (UNFPA, 2016, 4)

-To pursue these goals, SWEDD aims to address high rates of early marriage and pregnancy, and the need for increased family planning education and resources.
-The initiative aims to increase girls’ and young women’s access to safe spaces, life skills, education, healthcare and contraception, employment, and training, ultimately advancing the Sahel region into a position to reap a demographic dividend and greater prosperity.
+The initiative aims to increase girls’ and young women’s access to safe spaces, life skills, education, health care and contraception, employment, and training, ultimately advancing the Sahel region into a position to reap a demographic dividend and greater prosperity.

 The Population Council was recruited by UNFPA’s West and Central Africa Regional Office to provide technical assistance and implementation support to Component 1.2 of SWEDD: empowering girls living in poverty by expanding the range of choice and opportunities available to them and their families, with the goal of improving the viability and desirability of delays to marriage and childbearing.

-The Council is assisting SWEDD leaders, managers, and implementing partners with following activities:
+The Council assists SWEDD leaders, managers, and implementing partners to:

-- Building capacities of implementing partners and supporting evidence generation to ensure retention of girls in school;
+- Build capacities of implementing partners and support evidence-generation to ensure retention of girls in school

-- Strengthening the capacities of SWEDD Coordinating Units and implementing partners to utilize the Guide on Safe Space Minimum Standards and revised Espaces Sûrs curricular materials through training, ongoing coaching, and technical support;
+- Strengthen the capacities of SWEDD Coordinating Units and implementing partners to utilize the Guide on Safe Space Minimum Standards and revised Espaces Sûrs curricular materials through training, ongoing coaching, and technical support

-- Contributing to a UNFPA SWEDD regional campaign against COVID-19; and
+- Contribute to a UNFPA SWEDD regional campaign against COVID-19